revampedky/odin-recipes/README.md

-# odin-recipes This procect will showcase some of my html and css skills.
+# odin-recipes This project will showcase some of my html and css skills.